 Now, let’s talk about streaming.
 Say your song gets 100,000 streams on Spotify, which is far beyond what most do.
 At roughly $0.004 per stream, 100,000 streams would generate $400 in total royalties.
 If I’m offered 10 points, that’s 10% of $400, which is $40.

-This is my preferred method.
-A producer fee (not a work-for-hire) is an upfront payment for my work on a track, separate from any backend royalties or points.
-Why do I prefer this?
-Because without numbers (units or streams), points are symbolic.
-However, paying a producer fee for an exclusive license shows commitment on your part and the willingness to make an investment in your music.
+A producer fee (not a work-for-hire) is an upfront payment for the right to use my beat.
+It is separate from any backend royalties or points.
+Paying a producer fee for an exclusive license shows commitment on your part and the willingness to make an investment in your music.

-If an independent artist with limited resources is willing to invest $450+ for an exclusive beat, it tells me they’re serious about their craft.
+If an artist with limited resources is willing to invest in an exclusive beat, it tells me they’re serious and have ambition.
 Even if the song doesn’t do big numbers, it shows respect for themselves and for me.
 I value that, and will likely work something out with such an artist.

 I Will Work With You 💯